Skip to Content

 Since native plants often work best under spruce trees, most of the plants listed below are native to North America.
 Shrubs, of course, should be grown outside the dripline of the spruce tree, as they may grow too tall underneath the canopy and compete with the lowest branches.

-Bearberry (Arctostaphylos uva-ursi) – low, spreading, evergreen shrub with leathery leaves that turn red in winter, dainty white to pink flowers, and crimson berries
+For example, wintergreen (Gaultheria procumbens) is a low-growing, evergreen groundcover with leathery leaves, white to pink flowers, and bright red berries where bearberry (Arctostaphylos uva-ursi) is a spreading, evergreen shrub with leathery leaves that turn red in winter, dainty white to pink flowers, and crimson berries.

-Wild columbine (Aquilegia canadensis) – nodding wildflowers with red sepals, yellow petals, and rounded, fernlike foliage
+There is also the Wild columbine (Aquilegia canadensis), with nodding flowers featuring red sepals, yellow petals, and rounded, fern-like foliage.

-Heartleaf bergenia (Bergenia cordifolia) – clump-forming evergreen with rosettes of large, leathery, heart-shaped leaves and arching clusters of pink flowers on tall, thick, red stems
+Heartleaf bergenia (Bergenia cordifolia) is a clump-forming evergreen with rosettes of large, leathery, heart-shaped leaves and arching clusters of pink flowers on tall, thick, red stems.

-White wood aster (Aster divaricatus) bushy, upright perennial that produces masses of tiny, starry white flowers with yellow centers
+White wood aster (Aster divaricatus) is a bushy, upright perennial that produces masses of tiny, starry white flowers with yellow centers

 Ferns